blubrandi/Backend---Brandi-Bailey/README.md

 Front End:
 (link with credit will be provided soon)

-### More
+#### More Info...

-Approximately 5 weeks ago, I worked on this same project with another group as a front-end.
+Approximately 5 weeks prior to this backend launch (April 2019), I worked on this same project with another group as a front-end.
 I will fork that project and make adjustments to connect to this backend.
 Link will be provided in the coming days/weeks, as time allows.